 - Teaches courses for students of all levels in the instruction program

 - Participates in the provision of reference services, potentially including some evening or weekend work

 - Supervises, mentors, and evaluates library faculty and staff

 - MLS degree from an ALA-accredited institution

-- At least five years of increasingly responsible experience in academic libraries
+- At least three years of experience with increasing responsibility in academic libraries

 - User-focused service philosophy